tchapi/ansible-playbooks/README.md

 ## Licence

-These playbooks are released under the MIT licence.
+These roles and playbooks are released under the MIT licence.
 Enjoy !!